 They believed they could best do this by providing a Christ-centred education.
 They sought an education consistent with, and supportive of, the values they held and were teaching in their own homes.

 Starting a school is not easy.
 It takes faith, courage and lots of hard work.
 We have much to rejoice about as we look back over the journey!

 In 1994, Chairo purchased 14 hectares on Balfour Road to create a secondary campus.
 The original property now caters for Pre-Kinder to Grade 4.
-The site on Balfour Road serves Middle School (Years 5–8) and Senior School (Years 9–12).
-There are currently over 600 students across the two Drouin campuses.
+The site on Balfour Road serves Middle School (Years 5–8) and Senior School (Years 9–12), and offers both VCE and VCAL programs.